 William Vogel was a widower with three children; Joseph Vogel, Jennete Vogel, and Mary Vogel.
 William K. Vogel married Elizabeth Vogel.

-In the photograph, "McClelland & Vogel Co." from left to right are: J. Homer Lutz, Elem Rummel (blacksmith), & Ross Fernbaugh.
+In the photograph, McClelland & Vogel Co. left to right are: J. Homer Lutz, Elem Rummel (blacksmith), & Ross Fernbaugh.
 There was a John Rummel who was a blacksmith in 1880 at New Middleton, Mahoning Co., Ohio and who had a son, William H. Rummel.
 He was also a blacksmith and may be related to Elem Rummel.

-Frank is standing in front of his horse and buggy in the "Vogel Black Shop" photograph.
+Frank is standing in front of his horse and buggy in the Vogel Black Shop photograph.

 On the second story porch, left to right, Paul Secrist and Jim Shumaw stand; both students.
 David Boden, Ralph's father, was the brother-in-law of Mary A. Spidel.

-This photograph of Kear, Huston, & Kear hardware and farm implements was probably taken during the 1890s.
-The sign on the building reads, "High Grade Buggies, Kear, Huston & Kear, Wharton, O." Loaded on the buggy is a stove; probably to be delivered.
+The photograph Kear, Huston, & Kear hardware and farm implements was probably taken during the 1890s.
+The sign on the building reads, High Grade Buggies, Kear, Huston & Kear, Wharton, O. Loaded on the buggy is a stove; probably to be delivered.
 No additional information is known about the business or the individuals standing in front of it.

 Peter P. Welty purchased the elevator at Wharton, formerly owned and operated by E.L.
 Cosgrove and conducted business thereafter.
 Mr. Welty was an honest, energetic man who received a good patronage from all over the community.
 He ran the business on a strictly cash basis and anyone in need of flour, coal or grain, called on him.

-Corbin sold and serviced Chevorlet cars and trucks, but "We Repair All Makes of Cars."
+Corbin sold and serviced Chevorlet cars and trucks, but We Repair All Makes of Cars.
 They had been in business for twelve years by 1937.
 They also sold and serviced Schult trailers and outboard motors.

 In March of 1994 the Warton Village Council published the first issue of their newsletter, Village News, to help improve communication between the village council and the local residents of Wharton.
 It was to be published quarterly.
 No other such documents exist making the newsletter unique to Wharton.